BartJongejan/Bracmat/README.md

     * bracmat.html

       The documentation in HTML format, automatically generated from the file 'help'.
 Run bracmat.
-At the prompt, enter `get$help'.
-Choose `html', `htmltable', or `htmllatex' to generate this file.
+At the prompt, enter 'get$help'.
+Choose 'html', 'htmltable', or 'htmllatex' to generate this file.

     * bracmat.pdf

-      Documentation in PDF format, generated from bracmat.tex, which, in turn, can be generated from the bracmat script `help'.
+      Documentation in PDF format, generated from bracmat.tex, which, in turn, can be generated from the bracmat script 'help'.
       Run bracmat.
-At the prompt, enter `get$help'.
-Choose `htmllatex' to generate bracmat.tex.
+At the prompt, enter 'get$help'.
+Choose 'htmllatex' to generate bracmat.tex.
 Use e.g. TeXstudio to create bracat.pdf from bracmat.tex.
       Remember to rerun 'makeindex bracmat.idx' from the command line to update the index.